kbardool/MLOps_Project_1/README.md

 *   `churn_library.py`: library containing the churn modules
 *   `churn_scripts_logging_and_test.py`: Modules used to test the churn library modules.

-All modules have been passed thru autopep and scored at least a 9/10 score on pylint.
+All modules have been passed through `autopep8` and scored at least a 9/10 score on `pylint`.

 ## Running Files